dshamus111/score-counter/README.md

 OBS Instructions:
   1. Create Text component and point to winloss.txt in order to display score

 Formatting:
-  If you want to customize the text that appears in winloss.txt, simply edit the format.txt file with your custom message Special data:
+  If you want to customize the text that appears in winloss.txt, simply edit the format.txt file with your custom message.
+  Special data:
     %wins - total number of wins
     %losses - total number of losses
     %total - total number of games

   example: Out of %total games, there are %wins wins and %losses losses!